JayLSU/CarND-Advanced-Lane-Lines/submissions/writeup_report.md

 ![alt text][image11]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I have tried different color space and gradients transformation.
 First, I tried the combination of S-channel, gradient x and direction like learned in class.
 However, when there is shadow, the lane lines are not detected well.
 Through the discussions in slack forum, I tried use the combination of the L-channel in HLS color space and B-channel in LAB color space.
-Since the thresholded L-channel is good at detecting white lanes and B-channel is good at yellow lanes, the performance is more resistant to shadow.
+Since the thresholded L-channel is good at detecting white lanes:
-The steps and codes are illustrated in cells from 9 to 22 in "./advanced-lane-line-detection.ipynb".
-Here are some examples of my output for this step.

 ![alt text][image2]

+And B-channel is good at yellow lanes:

 ![alt text][image21]

+The combined L-channel and B-channel is more robust.

 ![alt text][image3]

+The steps and codes are illustrated in cells from 9 to 22 in "./advanced-lane-line-detection.ipynb".

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.